TRS-80: Model 4

 The successor to the Model III is the TRS-80 Model 4 released in April 1983.
-It has faster Z80A 4 MHz CPU, a larger video display 80 columns x 24 rows with reverse video, bigger keyboard, internal speaker, and its 64 KB of RAM can be upgraded to 128 KB of bank-switched RAM.
-The display can be upgraded with a high resolution graphics card yielding 640 × 240 pixels.
+It has a faster Z80A 4 MHz CPU, a larger video display 80 columns x 24 rows with reverse video, bigger keyboard, internal speaker, and its 64 KB of RAM can be upgraded to 128 KB of bank-switched RAM.
+The display can be upgraded with a high-resolution graphics card yielding 640 × 240 pixels.
 The Model 4 is fully compatible with Model III and CP/M application software.
 A diskless Model 4 (with 16 KB RAM and Level II BASIC) cost $999, with 64 KB RAM and one single-sided 180K disk drive $1,699, and two drives with RS-232C $1,999; an upgrade for Model III owners cost $799 and provided a new motherboard and keyboard.
 Tandy sold 71,000 in 1984.

 The Model 4 includes all of the Model III's hardware, port assignments, and operating modes, making it 100% compatible.
 Model III programs running on a Model 4 can access the Model 4's added hardware features (like 4 MHz clock rate, bigger video screen and keyboard, banked RAM above 64 KB).
 There were aftermarket software packages that made this ability available to non-programmer users.

 The Model 4P is a transportable version introduced in September 1983 and discontinued in early 1985.
-It is functionally the same as the dual-drive desktop model but lacks the card edge connector for two outboard diskette drives and for cassette tape interface.
+It is functionally the same as the dual-drive desktop model but lacks the card edge connector for two outboard diskette drives and for a cassette tape interface.
 It has a slot for an internal modem card and could emulate a Model III.

 The Model 4D with bundled Deskmate productivity suite was introduced in early 1985.
 It has a revised CPU board using faster gate array logic which includes the floppy controller and RS-232C circuitry, all on a single board.
-The computer has two internal double-sided diskette drives, and is the last model descended from the 1977 Model I. It retailed for $1,199 at its introduction in 1985.
+The computer has two internal double-sided diskette drives and is the last model descended from the 1977 Model I. It retailed for $1,199 at its introduction in 1985.
 During 1987–1988 the retail stores removed the Model 4Ds from display but they were available by special order through 1991.